touch2shop/cassandra-elasticsearch-sync/README.md

 cassandra <> elasticsearch sync
 ===============================

-**WORK IN PROGRESS**
+**Still a work in progress, but please feel free to look around**

 Daemon job to automatically sync data between Cassandra and elasticsearch.
+Synchronization is done in an incremental, bidirectional way.

-Synchronization is done in a bidirectional way.
+It uses my [Cassandra Logger](http://github.com/felipead/cassandra-logger) trigger to log changes in the Cassandra database.

-ASSUMPTIONS ABOUT YOUR DATA MODEL
+Assumptions About Your Data Model
 ---------------------------------

 - Cassandra schema must mirror the Elasticsearch mapping of all tables and document types to be synchronized.
 This means the following must be the same: